 “If a man is not faithful to his own individuality, he cannot be loyal to anything,” — Claude McKay

-If Harlem is included in your trek through NYC, check out the Claude McKay Residence (the Harlem YMCA), where Jamaican-born, Harlem Renaissance poet Claude McKay resided in its early days.
+If Harlem is included when visiting New York City, you can stop at the Claude McKay Residence (the Harlem YMCA), where Jamaican-born, Harlem Renaissance poet Claude McKay resided in its early days.
 Even today, it remains possible to book a guest room there.

-To know literary New York, be informed about the Harlem Renaissance, a time and place in American history that birthed and celebrated the careers of many African-American writers, musicians and artists.
-Claude McKay and Langston Hughes are considered two of America’s greatest and most influential poets from that time.
+To understand the literary history of New York, it is helpful to become informed about the Harlem Renaissance, a time and place in American history that birthed and celebrated the careers of many African-American writers, musicians and artists.
+Claude McKay and Langston Hughes are considered two of its most influential and popular poets from that time.

-Harlem, which borders the Hudson River and is southwest of Yankee Stadium, currently has a population of approximately 116,000 residents.
+Harlem, which borders the Hudson River and is southwest of Yankee Stadium, has a population of approximately 116,000.

-This is the seventh stop on our New York Trail!
+This is the seventh stop on our New York Author Adventures Trail!